thedataquarry/zola-blog/content/posts/towards-a-unified-python-toolchain/index.md

 - **Project packaging**: How do you package your project for distribution?
 How do you ensure that the package is built correctly and that it can be installed on another machine?
 - **Ease of use**: How do you ensure that the tools and workflow you applied to your project is easy enough for you, yourself, and then to train others who are new to the project?

-As you go read this post and through the uv [docs](https://docs.astral.sh/uv/), you'll see that it addresses all of these requirements (and more), while being a one-stop-shop where you may have earlier resorted to multiple other tools.
+As you read this post and go through the uv [docs](https://docs.astral.sh/uv/), you'll see that it addresses all of these requirements (and more), while being a one-stop-shop when you may have earlier resorted to using multiple other tools.

 ### Create project